HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/pzn/pzn_portlet/RAD/pzn_demo_list_portlet.md

 # Using a Personalized List portlet

-In this topic, you will learn how to use a Personalized List portlet you built.
+In this topic, you will learn how to use a Personalized List portlet.

 The Personalized List portlet provides a ready-to-use portlet for displaying personalized content from rules, content spots, or resources.
 In many cases, it eliminates the need to code new portlets and JSP files yourself.